What is a Rivière Necklace? – History, Pros, and Cons

 In his book, The Queen’s Diamonds, Hugh Roberts has written about the several rivières in Queen Elizabeth II’s collection.
 Queen Mary, who was her grandmother, owned eight of these necklaces and left two for her inheritance, excluding the one given to her sister.

-Rivière necklaces were also admirable gifts between royal couples.
+Rivière necklaces were also popular gifts between royal couples.
 Queen Elizabeth of Britain was gifted one by her husband King George VI in 1937 at their coronation.
 It consisted of 40 old-cut diamonds.
-The rivières of the British Royal family are no less than treasures passed down the generations and worn lovingly by the women in the family.

 Diamond rivières are classics and most of these stars wear them often on the red carpet.
 Several prominent actresses of recent years, such as Zoe Kravitz, Dakota Johnson, Jennifer Lawrence, Angelina Jolie, and so on, have been spotted with this classic in their modern styles while strutting the red carpet.